Ivan-Komlev/Sage50Connector/README.md

 # Sage50Connector
-Sage50 - Customers API Server
+Sage50 - Customers API Server.
 This application runs as a webserver and provides the data from Sage50 database in JSON format.

 Usage example: